PROgram52bc/COS232/course/cos232/project/web/solution.md

 >	* HTTPS is not an option

 * Requests were sent in plain text that is vulnerable to snooping.
+	* Though very ugly, fixed using a client side asymmetric encryption for the password field, which is decrypted on the server side with the private key.

 ---
 > Should resist brute-force attacks aimed at guessing user passwords